U.S. considers cutting trade with China’s biggest semiconductor manufacturer

 “Such an action would ensure that all exports to SMIC would undergo a more comprehensive review,” Pentagon spokeswoman Sue Gough said by email Saturday, confirming an earlier report by Reuters.

 Gough declined to comment on the reasons for the review.
-The Pentagon in the past has warned that China’s efforts to develop corporate strength in technologies including semiconductors would likely benefit the People’s Liberation Army.
+The Pentagon in the past has warned that China’s efforts to develop corporate strength in technologies including semiconductors would be likely to benefit the People’s Liberation Army.

+A report last month by SOS International, a defense contractor in Reston, Va., said that SMIC has a variety of ties to China’s defense sector, including an ongoing relationship with CETC, a state-owned developer of military electronics.

+SMIC has helped CETC test new manufacturing technologies, and has used CETC technologies in its own manufacturing, according to the report, details of which were earlier reported by The Wall Street Journal.

 SMIC officials didn’t respond immediately to a request for comment.